eunomia-bpf/open-gpu-kernel-modules/docs/analysis/SOURCE_CODE_ANALYSIS.md

 ### A Journey Through Complexity

 The journey ahead takes us through five kernel modules, dozens of sophisticated subsystems, and hundreds of thousands of lines of carefully crafted code.
-We'll start with an architectural overview that establishes the mental model, then dive deep into each major component—from the kernel interface layer that speaks Linux's language, to the Resource Manager core that orchestrates GPU hardware, to the display engine that puts pixels on your screen.
+We'll start with an architectural overview that establishes the mental model, then dive deep into each major component: from the kernel interface layer that speaks Linux's language, to the Resource Manager core that orchestrates GPU hardware, to the display engine that puts pixels on your screen.
 We'll examine how these components interact during critical operations like memory allocation, command submission, and display mode changes.
 Finally, we'll step back to discuss the broader architectural insights and design patterns that emerge from this analysis.

-This is more than documentation—it's a guided tour through one of the most impressive examples of systems engineering in modern computing.
+This is more than documentation.
+It's a guided tour through one of the most impressive examples of systems engineering in modern computing.
 Let's begin.

 ---